depau/fastgate-python/README.md

 ## Note

-The vulnerability exploited by this program has been fixed.
-While we've found many more vulnerabilities and exploited them, we won't release the exploits until they're fixed.
+**The vulnerability exploited by this program has been fixed.
+While we've found many more vulnerabilities and exploited them, we will NOT release the exploits until they're fixed.**

 Python tools for Fastweb FastGATE exploits.